Napoleon Andrew Tuiteleleapaga: Legal career

 After earning his LL.B from Loyola School, Napoleon traveled back and forth between Samoa and the United States to represent Samoans in legal and political matters.

-GovernorA.P.
+Governor A.P.
 Lutali

 At one point in Napoleon's life, he and his oldest grandson, Napoleon Jr. worked long and hard to help put A.P.
 Lutali into the U.S. House of Representatives.
 Although the seat would go to Fofo Sunia, Lutali didn't abandon his political ambition.
 Years later, Chief Lutali would once again call on the help of the Tuiteleleapaga family to aid him with his campaign for Governor of American Samoa.
 Lutali praised the two men as, "Masters of Politics."
 The Lutali and Tuiteleleapaga families have since remained close friends.

 Writing career

 Napoleon wrote a book that focused on Samoan culture and all the aspects of daily island lifestyle titled, Samoa: Yesterday, Today, and Tomorrow.
 The book was published in 1980 with an introduction by the renowned anthropologist Margaret Mead.
 "The book deals with the history of Samoa as remembered and recorded, with old customs and with hew, seen though the eyes of a leaned contemporary Samoan.
 It is the first book of its kind written by a full-blooded Samoan, who was born, raised, and educated in the islands.
 Most books about a people who once depended upon oral tradition and their own distinctive religious system, and later become part of the literate Cristian world, distinguish sharply between the two."